UTA Flight 141: Investigation

 The crash was the deadliest civil airliner crash in the history of Benin.
 It was also the first major aircraft accident in the country.
-Thus, the country didn't have the experience to investigate the crash.
+Thus, the country did not have the experience to investigate the crash.
 While the government had set up a special commission to investigate the cause of the crash, the government requested the French BEA to carry out the probe.
 The investigation also invited representatives from Boeing and the FAA.

 According to the final report, the investigation team faced great difficulties during their attempts to obtain adequate data and documentations from UTA.

-The team had to rely to direct testimonies from the surviving crew members, reasonings, and calculations made from the available recorded parameters.
+The team had to rely to direct testimonies from the surviving crew members, reasoning, and calculations made from the available recorded parameters.

 Weight and balance

 Testimonies gathered from surviving passengers and crew members revealed that the crash might have been caused by the presence of a weight and balance problem.
 While investigators tried to examine this theory, they couldn't retrieve the supposed weight and balance data from UTA.
 There were no documents on the weight of the aircraft and the loading plan for the flight between Conakry and Cotonou.
 Investigators could only retrieve the passenger manifest and the weight of the hold baggage.
 The weight and balance sheets, all of which were from the previous owner Alpha Omega Airlines, were later provided by the Lebanese investigators.

 The basic operating weight of the aircraft, the actual weight of the aircraft and its equipment without the weight of the fuel, was determined to be at around 43.5 to 47.17 t, with the latter being the most likely.
 The real weight of the passengers, however, was unknown.
 The weight of the baggage was also difficult to determine as UTA's check-in staffs had never limited the weight of the baggage to a specific weight.
 UTA's standard allowed weight per adult passenger was 75 kg, although prior flights revealed weight variations between 75–84 kg.
 The weight of the passengers and the baggage was later determined to be between 10480 and 11,704 kg.

 Calculation made by BEA, in addition with the aircraft's fuel and other loads, concluded that the take-off weight of Flight 141 was somewhere between 81355 and 86,249 kg.
 A simulation was then conducted, with an aircraft setting of flaps at 25-degree, stabilizer at 63/4 and a declared weight of 78 t.
 The simulation revealed that the aircraft's centre of gravity was still stable and balanced as the allowed centre of gravity was 19%.
 According to investigators, the aircraft would have managed to fly safely from the airport and shouldn't have crashed onto the localizer building at the end of the runway.